Volunteering with animals travel guide

 2 MINUTE SUMMARY

-When you travel halfway across the world to spend your days cleaning enclosures, feeding animals, constructing pathways and shovelling the proverbial, you have to love it.
-And the love is big.
+If youíre going to travel halfway across the world to spend your days cleaning enclosures, feeding animals, building pathways and shovelling the proverbial, you have to love it.
+And the love on this kind of trip is big.
 Big enough for animal welfare organisations to build sanctuaries to house injured, neglected, orphaned or abused animals.
-Indeed, the people who run these sanctuaries or wildlife centers are the dons of do-gooders and you will be helping them in their everyday tasks.
+Indeed, the people who run these sanctuaries or wildlife centers are heroes of conservation, and youíll be working alongside them in their everyday tasks.

 This isnít adventurous work.
-You wonít be traipsing into the jungle for days to monitor elephants or lion.
-This is the quotidian care work that is all about the animals.
+You wonít be traipsing into the jungle for days to monitor elephants or tigers.
+This is quotidian care work that is all about the animals.
 Itís less about destinations and more about rehabilitations.
-You will be like nurses, traveling to be vital cogs in the healing process but often doing thankless tasks in the process.
-Be it with monkeys in South Africa, or bears in Romania or orangutan in Borneo.
+You will be like nurses, traveling to be vital cogs in the healing process, often through thankless tasks.
+But be it with monkeys in South Africa, bears in Romania or orangutans in Borneo, they will be some of the most rewarding weeks of your life.
 Feeling the love yet?
 Then please read more of our volunteering with animals travel guide.

 ARE VOLUNTEERING WITH ANIMALS HOLIDAYS FOR YOU?